mjpolifka/satisfactory-tools/readme.md

 ## TODO List

 ### In-Progress
+- haven't figured out the 'by_hand' items yet
+    - just add them as if they come from a miner
+    - give them a fake time if you have to until we figure out how to detect it
+- ~~need to create a list of what buildings you need to create the factory~~
+    - need instead of "miner" to know how much raw material I need
+    - probably not same with water extractor, etc - it's because miners have different mk's
 - adding a hand-crafting calculator b/c it should be easy and it's handy
+    - need to implement 2-ingredient (and 3, 4, etc)
+    - can I maybe just leave some ingredients blank?
 - adding a power caluclator for building power plants
+    - add buildings to model so I can calculate materials required to build the plant (can also do this for components)
     - implement coal
     - implement bio
-    - add buildings to model so I can calculate materials required to build the plant (can also do this for components)
-- ~~still needs a lot of help with styling, maybe a color scheme~~
-    - ~~index page is decent~~
-    - component page needs a lot of help
-- haven't figured out the 'by_hand' items yet
-    - just add them as if they come from a miner
-    - give them a fake time if you have to until we figure out how to detect it

 ### Planning
-- need to create a list of what buildings you need to create the factory
 - get an error when I try and recursively get ingredients for miner items
     - I'm trying to click on the raw material... what _should_ it show me?
     - there's also a check in build_ingredients for what building it comes from